mana-ethereum/mana/apps/blockchain/README.md

 Geoffrey Hayes (@hayesgm)
 Ayrat Badykov (@ayrat555)
 Mason Fischer (@masonforest)
+Vasiliy Yorkin (@vyorkin)

 ## License

-Exthereum's Blockchain is released under the MIT License.
+Mana blockchain is released under the MIT License.
+Feel free to submit issues, pull requests or fork the code as you wish.
 See the LICENSE file for further details.